Albert State School: Aesthetic significance

+Special association

 Queensland schools have always played an important part in Queensland communities.
 They typically retain a significant and enduring connection with former pupils, parents, and teachers; provide a venue for social interaction and volunteer work; and are a source of pride, symbolising local progress and aspirations.
 Albert State School has a strong and ongoing association with the Maryborough community.
 It was established in 1883 through the fundraising efforts of the local community and has educated generations of Maryborough children.
 The place is important for its contribution to the educational development of Maryborough and is a prominent community focal point and gathering place for social and commemorative events with widespread community support.